rpm2003rpm/remarkableBackup/README.md

 # remarkableBackup
 Scripts for back-up of remarkable files.

-In order to run, make the remarkableBackup script executable and them type in a terminal:
+In order to run, make the remarkableBackup script executable and then type in a terminal:

   ./remarkableBackup <name_of_the_folder_that_will_hold_the_backup>